 Tips on your professional email signature

 In business communication, small tweaks in your email can make a big difference.
-Since you use email to communicate with employees, suppliers, and clients alike, it’s important that you put your best foot forward on email.
+Since you use email to communicate with employees, suppliers, and clients alike, it’s essential that you put your best foot forward on email.
 After all, this may be the first impression people have of you.

 With a professional email signature, you are telling people who you are, where you’re from, and how they can contact you.
-You’re making it visually attractive so people’s eyes are drawn to it.
+You’re making it visually attractive, so people’s eyes are drawn to it.
 If you do it well, it may even help you with your sales!

 Before any of that, you’ve got to start with the basics.
 How do you put together a professional email signature that will blow others away?
 Let’s take a look.

 Creating a professional email signature

 1 – Remember – less is more

 Your email signature shouldn’t be another email in itself.
 All you need is your name, job title, company, contact information, and occasionally another piece of relevant information.
 It may take a couple of lines, but it definitely shouldn’t take a whole paragraph.
 If it’s too long and complicated, people will skip it altogether.
 It’s meant to add value to your email, not to distract from the main content.

 Ensure that your email signature is clear and concise, containing all the essential details.
 This is no place for extra fluff.

 Bybrand has a free hand signature editor with no forms to fill.
 See this 60-second quick preview of the editor.